nesl/LLM_time_series/report.md

 - Input representation critically shapes LLM performance.
 Raw numerical inputs yield poor results.
 Contextual representations can boost the accuracy.
 Another more efficient improvement approach is one-shot learning, which reinforces the strong abilities of LLMs to generalize from few labeled and well-structured examples.
 - GPT-o1 consistently outperforms GPT-4o and DeepSeek-R1 among various tasks, demonstrating stronger reasoning, robustness, and domain adaptability.
 DeepSeek-R1 lags slightly behind but shows promise in certain reasoning tasks.
 GPT-4o is least competitive in time series analysis among these three models, though the gap can be partially narrowed down by domain knowledge enhancement techniques.
 This suggests that while LLMs hold promise for general time-series analysis, they currently heavily rely on prompt design, input representation, and prior domain knowledge.
-- Visual inputs provide modest gains for some models but reveal substantial limitations in LLMs' visual interpretation abilities, particularly in some precise requirements, such as accurately identifying line peaks.
+- Visual inputs provide modest gains for some models, but also reveal their limitations in visual interpretation abilities, particularly in certain precise requirements, such as accurately identifying line peaks.
 - Adding environment photos for HAR tasks enhances classification accuracy, underscoring the value of multimodal context.

 It is worth noting that for both DTMF and HAR, traditional methods still outperform LLMs in terms of classification accuracy and computational efficiency.
 However, the goal of this project is not to outperform existing methods, but rather to explore whether LLMs have the capability to handle time-series data in a general and flexible way.
 LLMs deliver competitive performance without any task-specific fine-tuning, demonstrating the promising potential of general time series processing.

 Despite their potential, current LLMs still struggle with precise signal interpretation, domain-specific reasoning, and visual pattern recognition.
 Future research can explore methods for integrating domain-specific knowledge into LLMs more effectively, such as fine-tuning, retrieval-augmented generation, or embedding external knowledge bases.
 Additionally, improving models’ robustness to noise as well as enhancing their ability to process subtle signal features are critical.
 The SHL dataset used for HAR was released before the LLMs in this study were trained, so the models might already seen part of our testing data during training.
 It is worth reevaluating on fully unseen datasets to verify these findings.

-This project is a preliminary exploration of LLMs for time series tasks, but it still provides some interesting insights.
-Expanding benchmarks to include a border range of time series tasks (e.g., forecasting, anomaly detection, etc.) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time series analysis.[^3]
+Though this project is just a preliminary exploration of LLMs for time series tasks, it still provides some interesting insights.
+Expanding benchmarks to include a border range of time series tasks (e.g., forecasting, anomaly detection, etc.) and evaluating models on cross-domain generalization could further deepen our understanding of LLMs’ potential in time series analysis.[^4]

-[^3]: ChatGPT is used to polish language in this report.
+[^4]: ChatGPT is used to polish language in this report.
 All experimental results and analysis are original.

 ## References
 <a id="1">[1]</a> Tuo An, Yunjiao Zhou, Han Zou, and Jianfei Yang.
 2024.
 Iot-llm: Enhancing real-world IoT task reasoning with large language models. *arXiv preprint arXiv:2410.02429 (2024).*